erickbytes/lofipython/content/blog/There's-a-Linter-for-That-Python-Linting-Libraries-You-Don't-Know-But-Should.rst

     pip install restructuredtext-lint
     rst-lint post.rst

+    RST is one of two conversion options offered by the `Pelican <https://docs.getpelican.com/en/3.6.3/quickstart.html>`__ static site generator library, along with Markdown (.md).
+RST is the format this blog is composed in.
+Pelican also offers some linting-like functionality when you run its **pelican content** command to compile your static site.

 * `json.tool <https://docs.python.org/3/library/json.html#module-json.tool>`__: a Python standard library CLI tool with JSON validation abilities.
 If you're working with json, remember this stock Python tool.